CapnKitten/BetterDiscord/Themes/Spotify-Discord/README.md

 ## Changelog

 #### v1.4.0 (03/01/2021)
-* UI colors slightly update to match Spotify's colors
+* UI colors slightly updated to match Spotify's colors
 * User avatar and status in the bottom bar moved to the left to take up dead space
 * Chat box buttons fixed
 * New radio buttons styled